TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Conceptual_Design_RID.md

 + Innacurate (If using PoA): Environmental factors like signal interference from other devices, obstacles, or atmospheric conditions can lead to inaccuracies in distance calculations.
 + Complex (If using ToA): Synchronizing multiple transceivers and processing the RF data in real-time adds technical complexity and increases the system’s cost.
 + Expensive: The cost of the system will increase linearly with each additional transceiver added.
 Furthermore, spectrum analyzers will be necessary at each unit for drone detection, which will further contribute to the overall cost of the system.
++ Multiple Drones: The system is unable to track multiple drones simultaneously.
+However, it can differentiate between individual drones based on RF characteristics.

 ### Drone Tracking using Image Recognition and Spectral Analysis
 Another approach integrates machine learning with a spectrum analyzer and a camera to detect RF signals, measure their power, and estimate the drone's approach angle.
 This method requires only a single transceiver, combining elements from both image recognition and RF-based tracking systems.
 In its idle state, the system continuously sweeps a designated frequency range, using machine learning algorithms to identify the presence of a drone's RF signal.
 Upon detecting a drone, the system estimates its position by analyzing the horizontal and vertical angles from the camera’s gimbal yaw and pitch (as previously discussed in the first method), while the spectrum analyzer provides the power level of the detected signal.
 The combination of these data points allows for more accurate tracking and localization of the drone within the monitored area.